-This statement, which forms part of the Strategic Report, is intended to show how the Directors have approached and met their responsibilities under s172 Companies Act 2006 during 2023.
+This statement, which forms part of the Strategic Report, describes how the Directors have had regard to the matters set out in section 172(1)(a) to (f) of the Companies Act 2006 (the "Act") during 2024.
 The statement has been prepared in response to the obligations as set out in the Companies (Miscellaneous Reporting) Regulations 2018.

-As required by s172 of the UK Companies Act 2006, a Director of a Company must act in a way s/he considers, in good faith, would most likely promote the success of the Company for the benefit of its shareholders.
+As required by section 172 of the Act, a Director of a Company must act in a way s/he considers, in good faith, would most likely promote the success of the Company for the benefit of its shareholders.
 In doing this, the Director must have regard, amongst other matters, to the: